xwu20/wmg_agent/specs/README.md

     python run.py specs/<runspec>

-Hyperparameters in each runspec were tuned for its particular combination of agent and environment.
+Each runspec's hyperparameters were tuned for that particular combination of agent and environment.

 ## Pathfinding runspecs